0xTerry0x/go-reloaded/README.md

 ## Running the tool

-Tester needs to save his text in a .txt file and keep it in the same directory as the main.go program.
+Save a .txt file and keep it in the same directory as the main.go program.
 To run, use
 ```
 go run . <input.txt> <output.txt>
 ```

-You can find an example file for input [here](examples/example.txt)
+There is an example file to use as input.txt [here](examples/example.txt)

 ## What To Expect